Helping to give local children the gift of good health

 Jennifer Bracken has been a resident of Martin County since 1981.
 She is an RN and a Nationally Certified School Health Nurse who has worked for the Martin County Health Department since 1997.
 She currently provides school health services to Jensen Beach High School and Stuart Middle School.
 In the past she also worked in the Comprehensive School Health Program serving students at South Fork High School, acted as the Health Services Manager for the Martin County School District Head Start Program and as a medical/surgical nurse at Shands Hospital.
 She received her BS in Nursing from the University of Florida and her Masters of Public Health from the University of South Florida.
 Jennifer lives in Stuart with her husband and their twin daughters.

 Laura was born and raised in Michigan and obtained her nursing degree from Delta College.
 She moved to Stuart in 1981 and worked at Martin Memorial Hospital for 20 years.
 Since 2005 she has worked for the Florida Department of Health in Martin County and is currently the School Health Program Nursing Supervisor.
 Laura has enjoyed volunteering on the Children’s Emergency Resources Board since 2005.
 She knows the positive impact this small organization makes in meeting the health needs of the children in our community.
-Laura is the proud parent of a daughter, who works for Terracon in Colorado Springs, and a son majoring in engineering at UCF.
+Laura is the proud parent of Michael, who works at CSM Engineering in Stuart, and Jennifer who is an ecologist and wetlands specialist for Arcadis in Highlands Ranch, CO.

 Sheila has been a Martin County resident since 1982, moving from Indian River County.
 As a Registered Nurse, she has worked at Martin Memorial on the progressive care unit, then moving to the home health area where she served as both a field nurse and a supervisor.
 She has also worked at the Challenger School serving the disabled children of the county.
 She is currently working with the Martin County School District as the Health Services Manager for the Head Start Program.